 - Disney Adventure Friends Cavalcade

-If your toddler can stay up late enough for the Disney Enchantment fireworks (I recommend trying to take a midday break for a nap), the end of Main Street furthest away from the castle is a great viewing spot.
+Where should you watch the Magic Kingdom fireworks with a toddler?
+Our favorite spot is the end of Main Street furthest away from the castle is a great viewing spot.
 You’ll get to see the projections on the buildings around you, the street is less crowded, and the noise from the fireworks will be softer than if you’re right by the castle and hub.
+You can read more about the best places to watch Magic Kingdom’s fireworks in our guide.

 Where to Find Characters at Magic Kingdom